Jonathan Swift: Death

-Death became a frequent feature of Swift's life from this point.
+Death became a persistent preoccupation in Swift's mind from this point.
 In 1731 he wrote Verses on the Death of Dr. Swift, his own obituary, published in 1739.
-In 1732, his good friend and collaborator John Gay died.
-In 1735, John Arbuthnot, another friend from his days in London, died.
-In 1738 Swift began to show signs of illness, and in 1742 he may have suffered a stroke, losing the ability to speak and realising his worst fears of becoming mentally disabled. ("I shall be like that tree", he once said, "I shall die at the top.")
+In 1732, his good friend and collaborator John Gay had died.
+In 1735, John Arbuthnot, another friend from his days in London, also died, and in 1738 Swift too began to show signs of illness, perhaps even suffering a stroke in 1742, losing the ability to speak and realising his worst fears of becoming mentally disabled. ("I shall be like that tree", he once said.
+"I shall die at the top.")
 He became increasingly quarrelsome, and long-standing friendships, like that with Thomas Sheridan, ended without sufficient cause.
-To protect him from unscrupulous hangers-on, who had begun to prey on the great man, his closest companions had him declared of "unsound mind and memory".
+To protect him from unscrupulous hangers-on, who had begun to prey on the great man, his closest companions had him declared of "unsound mind and memory."
 However, it was long believed by many that Swift was actually insane at this point.
 In his book Literature and Western Man, author J. B. Priestley even cites the final chapters of Gulliver's Travels as proof of Swift's approaching "insanity".
 Bewley attributes his decline to 'terminal dementia'.

-In part VIII of his series, The Story of Civilization, Will Durant describes the final years of Swift's life as such:
+In part VIII of his series, The Story of Civilization, Will Durant describes the final years of Swift's life as exhibiting:

-"Definite symptoms of madness appeared in 1738.
-In 1741, guardians were appointed to take care of his affairs and watch lest in his outbursts of violence he should do himself harm.
-In 1742, he suffered great pain from the inflammation of his left eye, which swelled to the size of an egg; five attendants had to restrain him from tearing out his eye.
-He went a whole year without uttering a word."
+Definite symptoms of madness ... [first appearing] in 1738.
+In 1741, guardians were appointed to take care of his affairs and watch lest in his outbursts of violence, he should do himself harm.
+In 1742, he suffered great pain from the inflammation of his left eye, which swelled to the size of ... [a chicken's] egg; five attendants had to restrain him from tearing out his eye.
+He went a whole year without uttering a word.

 In 1744, Alexander Pope died.
-Then on 19 October 1745, Swift, at nearly 80, died.
+Then on 19 October 1745, Swift died, at nearly 78.
 After being laid out in public view for the people of Dublin to pay their last respects, he was buried in his own cathedral by Esther Johnson's side, in accordance with his wishes.
 The bulk of his fortune (£12,000) was left to found a hospital for the mentally ill, originally known as St Patrick's Hospital for Imbeciles, which opened in 1757, and which still exists as a psychiatric hospital.